khizarrouf/End_to_End_Mortgage_Default_Project/README.md

 # End_to_End_Data_Science_Project
 ### Project Overview:
-This project is an end-to-end data science initiative focused on building a machine learning model to predict loan defaults.
-The main tasks include preprocessing data, training an Artificial Neural Network (ANN), and deploying the model locally for real-time inference.
+This project is an end-to-end data science initiative focused on developing a deep learning model to predict loan defaults.
+The primary tasks include comprehensive data preprocessing to handle noisy data, detection and removal of outliers, addressing missing values, data stratification, and implementing a custom batch sampler.
+The model is trained using an Artificial Neural Network (ANN) on MS Azure and deployed locally.

 ### Dataset Source:
 The data for this project was sourced from the Freddie Mac website, consisting of two separate datasets: the Loan Origination and Loan Performance files.
 These datasets provide valuable information on loan details, borrower characteristics, and the performance of loans over time, which were used for model training.